Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Additional Rank 2 Tubes Containing String Modules

 \subsection{Extensions between string modules from $\Wchi$}

 Suppose $w \in \Wchi$.
 We will explicitly describe the spaces $\Ext_A^1(M(w),\tau M(w))$ in terms of extensions.
 By the Auslander-Reiten formula,

 where $\uEnd_A(M(w))$ is the algebra of stable endomorphisms of $M(w)$ (that is, endomorphisms that do not factor through a projective-injective module).
 More generally, we will denote the stable space of homomorphisms between string modules $M(w)$ and $M(w')$ by $\uHom_A(M(w),M(w'))$, and we denote the corresponding set of admissible pairs by $\sap(w,w')$.
-Since each pair $(w_+,w_-) \in \sap(w,w)$ corresponds to a basis element of $\uEnd_A(M(w))$, each pair $(w_+,w_-) \in \sap(w,w)$ also corresponds to a basis element of $\Ext_A^1(M,\tau M)$.
+Since each pair $(w_+,w_-) \in \sap(w,w)$ corresponds to a basis element of $\uEnd_A(M(w))$, each pair $(w_+,w_-) \in \sap(w,w)$ also corresponds to a basis element of $\Ext_A^1(M(w),\tau M(w))$.
 We will describe this correspondence.

-For any $(w_+, w_-) \in \sap(w,w)$.
+Let $(w_+, w_-) \in \sap(w,w)$.
 We may (up to inverse) write $w=w_1 w_+ w_2 w_- w_3$ for some (possibly zero) substrings $w_1$, $w_2$ and $w_3$ of $w$.
 We will use this notation throughout the remainder of this subsection, and we will begin with some straightforward consequences of this notation.